Home » Features » A List of Current Aldi Private Label House Brands

 Deutsche Küche: an excellent German food line that includes schnitzel, soft pretzels, specialty mustard, cakes, cookies, and more.
 Aldi tends to sell German food in this line twice a year: once during the spring and once again during the fall, coinciding with Oktoberfest.

 Earth Grown: an Aldi vegan label that made its debut in 2018.
 We’ve tested an assortment of Earth Grown products, some of which we liked and others we didn’t.
-Our favorite right now is probably the Southwest Quinoa Crunch Burger.
+Our favorite is probably the Southwest Quinoa Crunch Burger.

 Easy Home: a hodgepodge of non-food products—stepping stools, scales, laptop desks, laundry hampers, trash cans, steam irons, Christmas storage boxes … you get the idea.
 I would say that I’ve been satisfied with the vast majority of the Easy Home products I’ve reviewed; it all seems well-constructed.